top of page

 Children can be transferred from their registered program to another age-appropriate program in the same season provided space is available and the program hasn’t begun yet.
 If Woodcock must cancel a program due to under-enrollment, registration fees will be refunded in full.
 There are no make-up days available for missed days due to illness, family obligations, etc.

-Once a program is underway, if a class day or full program is canceled due to concerns of staff or participant exposure to COVID-19, no refunds will be issued.
 There will be no refunds for days canceled due to weather concerns however, where possible, for weekly occurring classes one make-up day per program may be scheduled (we are not able to offer 'make-up' days for school break programs or single event programs.)

 Cleanliness